-Skoove states that their app ‘is the easiest way to learn piano.’
-So, I guess we should find out how good this app is for learning and if it really is the easiest way to learn piano.
+Skoove states that their app “is the easiest way to learn piano“.
+So, we should find out how good this app is for learning and if it really is the easiest way to learn piano.

 If you make too many mistakes at the end of the video you will be restarted on that particular practice.
 The free content is extremely limited learning just the first part to two songs preselected for you like the intro to Skoove, but it gives you a good taste of what to expect whilst using this app.

 Piano Beginner 1: This is the most basic level that Skoove offers, it looks at rhythm, correct playing posture and notation learning.